Getting started for system administrators

 As each environment is unique, you might want to copy and tweak the supplied policies.
 In that case, see Policy architecture, which describes how policies are designed.

-You can also create your own policies For more information, see Creating-a-policy.
+You can also create your own policies For more information, see Creating a policy.
 All policies are defined in the Policies tab of the Monitor Console.- You can navigate the user interface to perform most administrative tasks, you can also perform a number of tasks to manage and maintain the MVMM environment from the Command Line Interface (CLI).
 These CLI tools include options to export and import Monitor Console environmental components, manage integration with MVMA, and manage MVMM security information.
-For more information, see Managing-the-product-from-a-Command-Line-Interface.
+For more information, see Managing the product from a Command Line Interface.